SemEval-2026 Task 9: Detecting Multilingual, Multicultural and Multievent Online Polarization: Participating Systems and Results

 \subsubsection{Takeaways}

 As with the previous Subtask, a decrease in performance is noticeable but in a more dramatic tone.
 Table \ref{tab:subtask3} shows the best performing systems, and for only one language, Urdu, the score was above 0.8.
-Furthermore, a score above 0.7 was achieved by only three more languages, and for five languages the score was belove 0.5.
+Furthermore, a score above 0.7 was achieved by only three more languages, and for five languages the score was below 0.5.
 A similar trend can be seen in Table~\ref{tab:topic_bias}, where correct labeling did not improve much from the previous subtask.

-It is worth noting that the best performing languages are from the region of Southern Asia: Hindi, Nepali and Urdu.
-In these langauges, the SMASH \citep{semeval2026_task9_smash} and NYCU-NLP \citep{semeval2026_task9_nycu_nlp} teams either tied or are very close in their score.
+It is worth noting that the best-performing languages are from the region of Southern Asia: Hindi, Nepali, and Urdu.
+In these languages, the SMASH \citep{semeval2026_task9_smash} and NYCU-NLP \citep{semeval2026_task9_nycu_nlp} teams either tied or are very close in their score.
 It is assumed that their approaches perform specifically well for these languages, as their scores in other languages fall drastically behind.